2023 • 3D Modeling, React, Three.js, UX/UI, Responsive Design

 Live website made from scratch with Three.js + React.

-This is a website that I made for myself - my blog serves as a platform where I can casually share thoughts and snippets of projects and creative experiments.
+This is a website that I made for myself.
+My blog serves as a platform where I can casually share thoughts and snippets of projects and creative experiments.
 As a self-initiated solo project, I did all of the designing and developing, from start to finish.
-In total this took me 3 weeks.
+In total this took me around 3 weeks.

 Building it from scratch gave me full control of the features of my website, the main thing being the home page shown above.
 I knew I wanted it to pique curiosity and invite interaction with a purpose, characterizing not only my blog but the kind of projects I work on.
-I was drawn to the concept of my ideas residing in a literal head, and after exploring several 2D and 3D variations, I decided to go with this 3D figure, which I've affectionately named Maru ('marui' means round in Japanese).
+I was drawn to the concept of my ideas residing in a literal head, and after exploring several 2D and 3D variations, I decided to go with this 3D figure.
 I did the modeling in Blender, and used React-Three-Fiber (a React renderer for Three.js) to display it and make it interactive on the browser.

 After doing some research on creating blogs, I decided to use Hygraph, a Headless CMS, to manage my blog's written content.
 I then use a GraphQL API to access the content when building the site and created a static site generator with React to render individual post pages, making for a very streamlined and scaleable blog posting process.